tttapa/py-build-cmake/examples/minimal/README.md

 for the full documentation.
 This metadata will be displayed on PyPI when you publish your package.

-Note that the README.md and LICENSE files are referenced here, this will cause them to be included in the final package.
+Note that the README.md and LICENSE files are referenced here: this will cause them to be included in the final package.

 The `version` and `description` options are set to `dynamic`, which will cause